ETPBs 55 Properties Over 3,162 Kanals To Be Auctioned For Education, Health Facilities - UrduPoint

 ETPB's 55 Properties Over 3,162 Kanals To Be Auctioned For Education, Health Facilities

-The Evacuee Property Trust Board (ETPB) has decided to auction its 55 properties of over 3,162 Kanals for auctioning to public and private sectors for setting up educational and health facilities lying in 20 urban centers of the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Feb, 2021 ) :The Evacuee Property Trust board (ETPB) has decided to auction its 55 properties of over 3,162 Kanals for auctioning to public and private sectors for setting up educational and health facilities lying in 20 urban centers of the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Feb, 2021 ) :The Evacuee Property Trust board (ETPB) has decided to auction its 55 properties of over 3,162 kanals for auctioning to public and private sectors for setting up educational and health facilities lying in 20 urban centers of the country.

 As per vision of the Prime Minister, the Federal Cabinet approved the Rules/amendments to supplement health and education facilities to general public by utilization of urban Evacuee Trust land and properties through public and private sector, said a letter of ETPB available with APP.